Norman P. Andresen, MD Neonatal Intensive Care Unit

 As part of the level III classification, transport of critically ill neonates

-into SVMH Level III NICU is jointly coordinated with the transport team
+into Norman P. Andresen, MD Level III NICU is jointly coordinated with

-care transport vehicle.
-Called a NICU on wheels, the vehicle contains
+a mother/infant critical care transport vehicle.
+Called a NICU on wheels,

 Our 11-bed Level III NICU allows us to care for the most critically ill